ntc2/conf/dot.xmonad/README.md

 `~/.xsession`.
 UPDATE: looking at old notes `~/v/org/notes/fresh-ubuntu-install.org` it appears I had to create a `/usr/share/xsessions/conathan-xsession.desktop` with a `Exec=/etc/X11/Xsession` line, among other things.
+I made a versioned copy here at `./conathan-xsession.desktop`.